The Paging Policy That Respects Sleep

 The four rules

-Rule 1: only page on customer impact.
-Internal warnings go to a dashboard, not a phone.
+- Rule 1: customer impact only.
+Internal warnings go to a dashboard, not a phone; only customer-facing problems wake humans.

-Rule 2: only page when the on-call can act.
-If they cannot fix it tonight, the page is theatre.
+- Rule 2: actionable tonight.
+Only page when the on-call can act; if it cannot be fixed tonight, the page is theatre.

-Rule 3: aggregate before paging.
-50 alerts on the same incident = 1 page; not 50.
+- Rule 3: aggregate before paging.
+50 alerts on the same incident equals 1 page, not 50; the dedup is a feature.

-Rule 4: every page must have a runbook.
-No runbook means the page is too vague to act on.
+- Rule 4: runbook required.
+Every page links to a runbook; no runbook means the page is too vague to act on.

 Audit the page log

-Weekly review: of last week's pages, how many were real incidents?
+- Weekly review.
+Of last week's pages, how many were real incidents that needed human action?

-Anything below 70% is a problem.
-The team is being woken up for noise.
+- Threshold.
+Anything below 70% real-incident rate is a problem; the team is being woken up for noise.

-Tighten rules until the rate is above 70%.
-Loose paging erodes trust and burns out engineers.
+- Tighten until honest.
+Adjust rules until the rate clears 70%; loose paging erodes trust and burns out engineers.

 Escape valves

-Some pages will be wrong.
-The policy is the average, not the ceiling.
+- Wrong pages happen.
+Some pages will be noise; the policy is the average across the quarter, not the ceiling per shift.

-When a page fires for noise, the on-call documents it.
-The note becomes the input to next week's tuning.
+- Document the noise.
+When a page fires for noise, the on-call writes it down; the note feeds next week's tuning.